 How much of their true color do they keep?
 Do they become toned with black too quickly and the richness of their color bottoms out.
 How much of a picture containing many brilliant colors flattens out to black very quickly?
 The loss of the true color too quickly results in uninteresting picture.

-Resolution also determines how crisp and clear a picture is.
+Resolution determines how crisp and clear a picture is.
 An LCD TV has a million or more pixels that combine to create an image.
 The higher the number of pixels, the sharper the image is.

 Typically resolution for an LCD HD TV is 1080p; however some are 720p.
 Regardless of the resolution resident in the TV, the real challenge occurs when the source from which the image comes does not have the same resolution as the TV where it is shown.

 If the incoming source has more pixels than the TVs resolution, some of the visible detail and sharpness will be lost.
 If the incoming source has fewer pixels than the TV, the source will not convert to additional sharpness.
-To minimize picture anomalies, it is important that match source resolution be the same as the TV resolution.
+To minimize picture anomalies, it is important to match source resolution to be the same as the TV resolution.

 All of the above viewing definitions definitely affect ones viewing pleasure.
 An incoming source will leave blank spaces at the top of the picture if the source is square shaped rather than rectangular shaped.
 Poor contrast ratio, improper color saturation and color accuracy will result in faded, dark, lack of distinction screen images.
 A source with a smaller or larger resolution than the LCD TV will present a distorted picture.
 In addition to the viewing measurements, viewing distance also impacts the TV image.
 So what is the proper viewing distance from LCD TV?

-The following table has been included so you can determine if the distance between the TV and your sofa is causing less than a pleasant picture.
+The following table has been produced so you can determine if the distance between the TV and your sofa is causing less than a pleasant picture.
 If it is, move your sofa or the TV to the proper viewing distance.

 720p Resolution Viewing Distance Table